indieweb/webmention-client-ruby/README.md

 In plaintext documents, webmention-client-ruby will search the source URL for absolute URLs.
 If the source URL is a JSON document, key/value pairs whose value is an absolute URL will be returned.

+When parsing HTML documents, webmention-client-ruby will find the first [h-entry](https://microformats.org/wiki/h-entry) and search its markup for URLs.
+If no h-entry is found, the parser will search the document's `<body>`.
 HTML documents are searched for a variety of elements and attributes whose values may be (or include) URLs:

 | Element      | Attributes      |
 |:-------------|:----------------|